Alyn Ware: Indigenous Rights and anti-racism

 Ware is active in anti-racism and indigenous rights movements in New Zealand and internationally, including in the issues of nuclear weapons and energy issues.

 He was a non-violence trainer for the anti-Springbok Tour protests (1981), was a member of Project Waitangi (an anti-racism education program), was active in the campaign to secure support from New Zealand for the Declaration on the Rights of Indigenous Peoples and has served as an adviser to the American Indian Law Alliance on international legal remedies for violation of treaties between States and Indigenous nations.
 Ware's daughter is indigenous.

 Environment and animal rights

 Ware is a member of the World Future Council – a group of 50 eminent people advancing exemplary policy to protect the environment for future generations.
-Since 1980 he has been vegetarian as part of his respect for animal rights and the environment.
+Since 1980 he has been vegetarian, citing concerns for animal rights and the environment for his decision.

 Sports and peace

-Ware was a member of the 2011 Peace and Sport New York marathon team which also included Tegla Loroupe (first African women to win the NY marathon) and Wilson Kipketer (triple 800m world Champion).
+Ware was a member of the 2011 Peace and Sport New York marathon team, which also included Tegla Loroupe (the first African woman to win the NY marathon) and Wilson Kipketer (triple 800m world Champion).
 He runs a Peace and Sport program for the Basel Peace Office at the University of Basel.